 - Select the box next to the custom permission set you created earlier (in this example, Audit-enhanced), and choose Finish, as shown in figure 8.

 You should see a Complete page, and the newControlTower account will show Status as Complete, as shown in figure 9.

 You now have a permission set that enhances your SecurityAuditor role and gives you read-only visibility into your AWS Control Tower environment.

-In this post, we’ve detailed how to enhance an “audit-like” role to incorporate additional permissions by using a custom permission set in AWS SSO, while enforcing the principle of least privilege to gain read-only capabilities into the AWS Control Tower console.
+In this post, we’ve detailed how to enhance an “audit-like” role to incorporate additional permissions by using a custom permission set in AWS IAM Identity Center, while enforcing the principle of least privilege to gain read-only capabilities into the AWS Control Tower console.